Cyber Exposure Twin: Vulnerability Prioritization at Scale¶

 What You'll See¶

-- Exposure-ranked vulnerability list that accounts for topology, criticality, and exploit likelihood — not just CVSS
+- Exposure-ranked vulnerability list that blends CVSS, EPSS, KEV status, exploit evidence, and hybrid-retrieval advisory evidence — not just CVSS

 Why It Matters¶